anamba/adventofcode2019/README.md

 ## Day 11

 * My program doesn't actually halt, but does give the right answer.
 Didn't have time to figure that out.

+## Day 14

+* Started to write something for Part 2, but ended up doing it manually.